openfga/openfga/docs/authzen/README.md

 Per the spec, `policy_decision_point` and `access_evaluation_endpoint` are required.
 All other fields are optional.

-**Note:** The endpoint URLs are absolute URLs specific to the requested store, meeting the AuthZEN spec requirement for directly-usable URLs without templating.
+**Note:** The endpoint URLs are absolute URLs constructed from the configured `authzen.baseURL` value and the requested store ID, meeting the AuthZEN spec requirement for directly-usable URLs without templating.
+Request-supplied `Host` and forwarded host headers are not used, preventing host-header poisoning of discovery metadata.